-He has been both an Assistant United States Attorney and Assistant Attorney General for the State of Maryland.
+Arnold has been both an Assistant United States Attorney and Assistant Attorney General for the State of Maryland.
 He was lead defense attorney in the high profile prosecutions of Maryland Governor Marvin Mandel, Congressman Edward Garmatz, and Baltimore Mayor Sheila A. Dixon, as well as many other notable criminal trials.
-Mr. Weiner has participated in lengthy civil trials both as plaintiff’s attorney and as defendant’s attorney, in federal and state courts throughout the U.S.
+He has participated in lengthy civil trials both as plaintiff’s attorney and as defendant’s attorney, in federal and state courts throughout the U.S.

 - TCR Sports Broadcasting Holding LLP [MASN], et al. v.
 WN Partner LLC, et al. – Supreme Court of the State of New York/First Appellate Division; represented Baltimore Orioles as managing partner of MASN in petition to vacate award by MLB committee concerning telecast rights fees MASN was to pay Washington Nationals.
 Award vacated, appeal pending (2014 to present)

 - Guttman v.
 Saul Ewing LLP – Maryland Circuit Court for Baltimore City; malpractice lawsuit brought by Trustee in Bankruptcy on behalf of bankruptcy estate; court-approved settlement (2016)

 - EngagePoint, Inc. v.
 Noridian Health Administrative Services, LLC – American Arbitration Association; dispute between contractor and subcontractor concerning alleged failures of Maryland Health Care Exchange on-line website; confidential settlement (2015)

 - Fuller v.
 Ford Motor Company – Maryland Circuit Court for Baltimore County; product liability litigation arising from fatal truck fire, killing father of two; confidential settlement (2014)